-Choosing a car’s paint color is no minor part of picking out a car.
+Choosing a car’s paint color is no simple decision when picking out a car.
 The final selection can impact your initial purchase price, how much you can eventually sell a car for, and even how happy you are with your car.

-First, a vehicle is an investment and you must be happy when you look at it, get behind the wheel, and travel around town or on a road trip.
+First, a vehicle is an investment and you must be happy when you look at it, get behind the wheel, and travel around town or go on a road trip.
 A car’s color can make a big difference in whether you see it and can’t wait to get in and drive.
-Here’s how to decide on the color of your car.
+It's only natural to ask yourself what color car you should get.
+Here's how to decide on the color of your car.

 For a family vehicle, lighter colors can show more wear-and-tear and dirt, while bright colors may be a bit "flashy," so consider a darker, neutral, or warmer color.
 For a personal vehicle, the choices are more based on personal preference and price.